 The doctoral dissertation requires the student to demonstrate a sound understanding of an area of professional interest and provide a scholarly contribution that may be of an applied nature.
-It is expected that the dissertation be of publishable quality and that an extensive review of theory and previous research serve as a foundation.
+It is expected that the dissertation includes an extensive review of theory and previous research.
 An oral presentation of the proposal and an oral presentation and defense of the finished dissertation are required.
 The doctoral dissertation may consist of:

-- The implementation and evaluation of a clinical intervention or training program, or evaluation of a preexisting program. - A needs assessment, followed by a model for implementation. - Empirical or theoretical analysis of aspects of a model of psychopathology. - The development and/or evaluation of an assessment instrument. - The implementation and evaluation of an intervention technique using single case design methodology.
+- the implementation and evaluation of a clinical intervention or training program, or evaluation of a preexisting program; - a needs assessment, followed by a model for implementation;

+- empirical or theoretical analysis of aspects of a model of psychopathology; - the development and/or evaluation of an assessment instrument: - the implementation and evaluation of an intervention technique using single case design methodology.